datascopeanalytics/operating-agreement/doc/operating_agreement_sanitized.md

 to cure such breach within ninety (90) days of written notice of such breach from two (2) or more Members.

-Section 3.8  Effects of Termination of Membership  TC "Section 3.8 Effects of Termination of Membership" \\f C \\l "2" .
+Section 3.8  Effects of Termination of Membership.

 ​(i) If a Member's membership is terminated under Section 3.7(i) (the "Terminated Member"), the Manager shall provide written notice to the